Select Page

 If you want to try the Aqua Guard, you can either buy it from your local Johnstone’s Decorating Centre, but unless you’re eligible for a trade discount, it will probably be cheaper to buy this product online.
 Click here to see online prices.

-There may be other water-based paints which are just as durable, but Johnstone’s Aqua Guard has been my favourite for a while now, simply because I know it’ll look good and never let me down.
+There are other durable water-based paints on the market (which I’ll get into soon), but Johnstone’s Aqua Guard has been my favourite for a while now, simply because I know it’ll look good and never let me down.
 Mike Gregory wrote a full Johnstone’s Aqua Guard review recently which you may also find useful.

 Related articles